pmed/v8-nuget/README.md

 # NuGet package for V8 JavaScript Engine

-This package contains prebuild V8 binaries, debug symbols and as well long includes and libraries required to embed the JavaScript engine into C++ project.
+This package contains prebuild V8 binaries, debug symbols, headers and libraries required to embed the V8 JavaScript engine into a C++ project.

 ## Usage